Lexpedite/blawx/blawx/README.md

 ## Overview

 ### What is "Rules as Code"?
-Rules as Code is the idea that if you write rules in a programming langauge at the same time you write them in a natural language, you end up with better rules, and you make it easier for people to automate implementations of those rules.
+Rules as Code is the idea that if you write rules in a programming language at the same time you write them in a natural language, you end up with better rules, and you make it easier for people to automate implementations of those rules.

 I believe: